Creator101-commits/NovaV1/CONTRIBUTING.md

 - Release notes
 - Project documentation

-Thank you for contributing to RefyneoV1!
+Thank you for contributing to Nova!